 Q. I have recently separated from the military and am having difficulty creating a resume that makes sense for civilian jobs.
 What advice do you have for people transitioning out of the military?

-A. Translating military experience for civilian readers certainly poses some unique challenges, my advice to you is no different than what I tell many of my clients that come from a specialized field.
-Consider your audience.
+A. Translating military experience for civilian readers certainly poses some unique challenges, but my high-level advice to you (or anyone transitioning out of the military) is no different than what I tell many of my clients that come from a specialized field.